-1. Town Walk, October 2016.
-A visit to the south of Spain invariably conjures up daydreams of blue skies, golden sands, rolling waves and mouth-watering bowls of tapas; accompanied perhaps by a blood-red glass of Tinto (wine) or a cheeky caña (little beer).
-Equally, balmy images of pristine whitewashed villages also reign supreme.
-And while there’s plenty of these communities to choose from; you’d be hard pushed to find a place whiter, or indeed more washed than the gorgeous little village of Frigiliana.
-Located on the side of a mountain seven kilometers north of the town of Nerja, you can take the bus from the town centre.
-But if you happen to visit on a Sunday, as I did, you’ll need to stump up twelve Euros for a taxi.
+1. October 2016.
+A visit to the south of Spain invariably conjures up daydreams of blue skies, golden sands, rolling waves and mouth-watering bowls of tapas accompanied perhaps by a blood-red glass of Tinto (wine) or a cheeky caña (little beer).
+Or you might prefer images of pristine whitewashed villages. hidden between the mountains.
+If that’s your cup of tea there are plenty of communities to choose from, though you’d be hard pushed to find a place whiter, or indeed more washed than the gorgeous little village of Frigiliana.
+Located on the side of a mountain seven kilometers north of the town of Nerja, you can take the bus over from the town centre.
+But if you happen to visit on a Sunday as I did, you’ll need to stump up twelve Euros for a taxi.
 In any case it’s totally worth it, especially when you catch that first glimpse of the town through the trees.

-3. Town Walk, October 2016.
-Frigiliana’s impossibly white streets are picture-perfect, but you’ll have to be patient to grab that Holy Grail shot free of heads and backpacks.
+3. October 2016.
+Frigiliana’s impossibly white streets are picture-perfect, but you’ll have to be patient to grab that holy grail shot free of heads and backpacks.

-5. Town Walk, October 2016.
+5. October 2016.
 This little alleyway is a corker and you can see its thick canvas of pink flowers all the way from the balcony restaurants on the other side of town.
-If you head down the alley and under the greenery, there’s a terrace restaurant tucked away in a quiet corner, with fine views over the rooftops.
+If you head down the alley and under the greenery, there’s a terrace restaurant tucked away in a quiet corner with fine views over the rooftops.

 Like this?
 Then why not check out my other 5s from around Andalusia.

 To delve further afield, I’ve also written a bunch of articles from all over Spain.